lieszkol/november-gallery/README.md

 -- | -- | --
 `videoGalleryItemsSelector` | Gallery Selector/ID | JQuery selector for the element that holds the video items; for example: `#videos`
 `videoGalleryLayout` | Gallery Layout | Select a gallery layout; possible values are:<br><small>- `default` / Default (use the gallery layout set on the plugin settings page)<br>- `video_gallery_right_thumb` / Thumbnails <br>- `video_gallery_right_title_only` / Titles Only<br>- `video_gallery_right_no_thumb` / No Thumbnails<br>Check out <a href="https://novembergallery.zenware.io/demo/video-gallery" target="_blank">the demo site</a> for live examples of each layout.</small>
-`additionalVideoGalleryOptions` | Script  | Additional JS options that you want passed onto the UniteGallery script, for example: `theme_panel_position: "bottom"`
+`additionalVideoGalleryOptions` | Script Options | Additional JS options that you want passed onto the UniteGallery script, for example: `theme_autoplay: true`
+`imageResizerHeight` | Thumbnail Height | Height of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
+`imageResizerMode` | Thumbnail Mode | Select how to resize your images into thumbnails, or select "default" to use the thumbnail mode set on the plugin settings page; possible values are: <small><br>- Default<br>- Exact<br>- Portrait<br>- Landscape<br>- Auto<br>- Crop</small>
+`galleryWidth` | Gallery Width | Can be a number (pixel lenght) or a percent (of the parent container).
+Leave empty to fall back on the values set on the backend plugin configuration page
+`galleryHeight` | Gallery Height| Only applies to "Combined" and "Slider" galleries!
+Can be a number (pixel lenght) or a percent (of the parent container).
+Leave empty to fall back on the values set on the backend plugin configuration page

 **Example Page**
 ```html